rimbach/Ccluster.jl/README.md

 ```

 ### Defining an initial box
-The initial box is an array of three Nemo.fmpq defining respectively:
+The initial box is an array of three Nemo.fmpq defining respectively
-* the real part of the center
+the real part of the center,
-* the imaginary part of the center
+the imaginary part of the center and
-* the width of the box
+the width of the box.

 The following code:
 ```